 Overridden model methods are not called on bulk operations

-Note that the delete() method for an object is not necessarily called when deleting objects in bulk using a QuerySet.
+Note that the delete() method for an object is not necessarily called when deleting objects in bulk using a QuerySet or as a result of a cascading delete.
 To ensure customized delete logic gets executed, you can use pre_delete and/or post_delete signals.

 Model inheritance in Django works almost identically to the way normal class inheritance works in Python, but the basics at the beginning of the page should still be followed.
 That means the base class should subclass django.db.models.Model.

 The only decision you have to make is whether you want the parent models to be models in their own right (with their own database tables), or if the parents are just holders of common information that will only be visible through the child models.

 There are three styles of inheritance that are possible in Django.

 - Often, you will just want to use the parent class to hold information that you don’t want to have to type out for each child model.
 This class isn’t going to ever be used in isolation, so Abstract base classes are what you’re after.

 - If you’re subclassing an existing model (perhaps something from another application entirely) and want each model to have its own database table, Multi-table inheritance is the way to go.